2017 was Our 60th anniversary

 Since 1957, the practice has grown and developed to support the needs of farmers as well as pets and their owners.
 Its expanded from one vet and his wife to a busy modern practice employing a dedicated team of 49 local people, including 20 vets, at branches in Sturminster, Shaftesbury and Blandford.
 It’s now a large local business but continues to work hard to keep the friendly, caring ethos and community spirit so important to Norman Coles back in 1957.

 Friars Moor Veterinary Clinic’s official celebrations begin on 1st April, the day on which Norman Coles signed the agreement to set up the practice back in 1957.
-An exciting prize draw* with 60 prizes will be held for all clients – the top prize is a £250 voucher for Plumber Manor.
+An exciting prize draw with 60 prizes was held for all clients – the top prize was a £250 voucher for Plumber Manor.

 Entries for the draw can be made from Monday 19th June, and the draw will be held after the Gillingham & Shaftesbury Show where the Friars Moor Vets two stands will be decked out in vintage style, with displays of veterinary equipment dating from the 1950s onwards.